risawitama/verbose-potato/README.md

-## My wife told me to rub the herbs on the meat for better flavor.
-That's sage advice.
+## I was in an 80's band called the prevention.
+We were better than the cure.